Davison's: Acquisition by Macy's

-Growth
+Expansion

 Over time, the Davison-Paxon Company name was shortened to simply Davison's.
 Not long after, the company embarked on an aggressive expansion plan across Georgia and South Carolina.
 Locations opened in the downtowns of Athens, Augusta, Macon and Columbus, as well as a store in downtown Columbia, South Carolina.
 During this time, Rich's remained exclusively in Atlanta.
 In Augusta, Davison's competed with the J.B.
 White chain and in Columbus, Kirven's was its main rival.
 In 1959, Davison's opened its first suburban location at Lenox Square mall along with Rich's.

 Throughout the 1960s, Rich's began to very aggressively expand in the suburbs while Davison's remained a downtown player for the most part.
 However, Davison's did open one mall location at the now-demolished Columbia Mall (later known as Avondale Mall) near Avondale Estates.
 Davison's expanded once again in the 1970s and 1980s with locations at Cumberland, Southlake, Gwinnett Place, Shannon, Northlake and Perimeter Malls.
 New locations also replaced the downtown stores in all the other cities mentioned except Columbus, which faced stronger competition from regional chains.
 The Columbia store continued as the only downtown store (except for the headquarters Peachtree St. store) in the Macy's Atlanta division until it was forced to close in 1992 as part of the Chapter 11 reorganization.
 Today, it is the site of the Columbia Museum of Art.
 The new Davison's stores were typically white brick with small glass atriums at the entrance.

 Davison's also sponsored the Egleston Children's Christmas Parade, whose route still passes the former downtown store location.

-Mergers
+Conversion to Macy's

 In the mid-1980s, Macy's began to consolidate its regional divisions to streamline its corporate structure.
-In January 1985, Davison's and Macy's Midwest were combined into one division, Macy's Atlanta.
+On February 1, 1985, Davison's and Macy's Midwest were combined into one division, Macy's Atlanta.

 Macy's slowly began to retire the Davison's name.
 In 1984, the logo was changed to the same thin typeface of its more famous counterpart in the ITC Avant Garde font.

-By early 1986, all Davison's stores were formally renamed Macy's.
-In late 1986, the first Atlanta-area store to begin under the Macy's name opened at Town Center at Cobb in Kennesaw.
+By November 1985, all Davison's stores were formally renamed Macy's.
+In February 1986, the first Atlanta-area store to begin under the Macy's name opened at Town Center at Cobb.